Haven’t read part 1 yet? You really need to or you won’t know the characters in the tale I’m about to finish telling.

 She looked lovely!
 And I was instantly reminded of the vast cultural differences between us when I saw her.
+I wish I could have been with there when they went shopping so I could see the all different beautiful Indian wedding dresses.
 T’s sister was the exotic polar opposite to western brides who have “barely there” makeup and all white dresses and wear a simple string of Gramma’s pearls to adorn their neck.
 She was bright and adorned with “made to be seen” traditional bridal makeup…and enough gold to ensure that she would have sank to the bottom of the sea if she were on a ship centuries ago and forced to walk the plank by pirates!
 There was certainly no mistaking the real gold on her that showcased the family’s status in the community.

 But I had only attended one other wedding since arriving to India and it was very small and inside a tiny apartment.
 Never in a million years would I have imagined what Nick and I had in store for us that day.
 In my head I kept reminding myself of the vast numbers of people they expected but it is very hard to imagine something like that without having experienced it before.
 So we followed the wedding caravan from T’s home to the hall which was just a short few streets beyond the village square (A.K.A. the shrine to the current village president!).
 Sudhir followed the group in and we parked in a massive parking lot, Nick and I sorted out which electronics we were taking in with us to the wedding, opened the car doors to exit – and then we heard the start to our unbelievable day!